 The low cost, long life and outstanding quality of the Pilgangoora Project has attracted a group of high quality, experienced global offtake partners including Ganfeng Lithium, General Lithium, Great Wall Motor Company and POSCO.
 Collectively, these partners underpin the Stage 1 and 2 projected production from the Pilgangoora project.

-For Stage 1, Pilbara Minerals has secured a binding offtake agreement with General Lithium, a leading Chinese supplier of lithium products and materials to the fast-growing lithium battery industry in China.
-This offtake agreement is for the supply of 140,000tpa of 6% chemical-grade spodumene concentrate for a six-year period, with the option to extend for a further four years.
-This represents over 40% of the Pilgangoora project's anticipated initial annual output of ~330,000tpa of concentrate (inclusive of technical grade spodumene) from Stage 1.
+For Stage 1, Pilbara Minerals secured a binding offtake agreement with General Lithium, a leading Chinese supplier of lithium products and materials.
+This offtake agreement is for the supply of 140,000tpa of 6% chemical grade spodumene concentrate for a six-year period, with the option to extend for a further four years.

 To support the Stage 2, 5Mtpa expansion, Pilbara Minerals has entered into an offtake agreement with Great Wall Motor Company one of China’s largest pickup and sport-utility vehicle manufacturers.
 This offtake agreement encompasses 75,000tpa of chemical grade spodumene concentrate (SC6.0 basis) with the option for a further 75,000tpa (for a total of 150,000tpa) following agreement of binding terms with respect to a debt or offtake prepayment funding facility for Stage 2 of up to US$50 million.

 To complement this already extensive, highly experienced list of global offtake partners Pilbara Minerals has entered into a strategic relationship with POSCO.
-This relationship encompasses long-term offtake, funding and importantly, the opportunity to participate in a joint venture for a downstream conversion plant in South Korea.
-The downstream processing opportunity provides Pilbara Minerals a number of advantages including a first-mover position in this fast-growing Korean market.
+This relationship encompasses long-term offtake, funding and importantly, the opportunity to participate in a joint venture for a downstream conversion plant in South Korea, providing Pilbara Minerals a first-mover position in this fast-growing Korean market.
 POSCO is one of the largest suppliers of steel to the global automobile industry and has a vision is to become a ‘total solution provider’ for EVs.